ja3279/MorseRunnerCustomDta/README.md

 # MorseRunner Custom Dta Files
-Repository contains custom `.dta` files with valid US callsign data that can be used for [MorseRunner](https://www.dxatlas.com/MorseRunner/) practice.
+Repository contains custom `.dta` files with valid US callsign data that can be used for [Morse Runner 1.68](https://www.dxatlas.com/MorseRunner/) practice.
 All callsigns are valid and active US callsigns that were active in [FCC Database](https://data.fcc.gov/download/pub/uls/complete/l_amat.zip).
 FCC Data was downloaded on April 29, 2026.

 * `first3_callsigns.dta` - contains just leading 3 characters of callsigns.
 * `first4_callsigns.dta` - contains just leading 4 characters of callsigns